Looking for interesting day trips from Minneapolis? Old world influences in New Prague, Minnesota with 19th-century charm make it a winner!

 A day trip from Minneapolis is going to require sustenance at some point, and New Prague restaurants will satisfy.
 A few of our favorites:

-Lady A’s Cupcakes – more than a cupcake bakery, this little gem belies its strip mall location by offering a sophisticated menu of soups and gourmet sandwiches, making it a perfect stop for coffee and a little something sweet or savory.
-Weddings and special events, too.
+Sugar Rose Bakery – this little gem belies its strip mall location by offering a sophisticated array of muffins, bars, cupcakes and cookies, making it a perfect stop for coffee and a little something sweet or savory.
 Click here to read TripAdvisor reviews.

 Patty’s Place – A Main Street morning hangout with coffee, pastries, lunch menu, cakes, cupcakes and ice cream.
 Click here to read TripAdvisor reviews.